 This report includes forward-looking statements, including but not limited those regarding K&S's expected future supplier diligence and engagement efforts and development of related processes and K&S's risk mitigation efforts.
-These statements and their underlying assumptions are subject to known and unknown risks and uncertainties that could cause actual results to differ materially from current expectations, including but not limited to: regulatory changes and judicial developments relating to conflict minerals disclosure; changes in our supply chain, components and parts, or products; industry developments relating to supply chain diligence, disclosure and other practices; and other risks described in our most recent Annual Report on Form 10-K for the fiscal year ended September 30, 2023, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other SEC filings.
-Forward-looking statements are based on estimates, projections and assumptions as of May 23, 2024, and K&S undertakes no obligation to update any such statements.
+These statements and their underlying assumptions are subject to known and unknown risks and uncertainties that could cause actual results to differ materially from current expectations, including but not limited to: regulatory changes and judicial developments relating to conflict minerals disclosure; changes in our supply chain, components and parts, or products; industry developments relating to supply chain diligence, disclosure and other practices; and other risks described in our most recent Annual Report on Form 10-K for the fiscal year ended September 28, 2024, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other SEC filings.
+Forward-looking statements are based on estimates, projections and assumptions as of May 22, 2025, and K&S undertakes no obligation to update any such statements.
+We caution that undue reliance should not be placed on these forward-looking statements, which speak only as of the date of this report, and we undertake no obligation to update or revise any forward-looking statement, except to the extent required by applicable law.